Challenges and benefits of workflow automation

 Use case: Synergy Codes – workflow automation in manufacturing

-• Supervisors gained full visibility into job status and problem areas.
+• Supervisors gained full visibility into job status and problem areas

-• Standardized digital processes reduced human error and onboarding complexity.
+• Standardized digital processes reduced human error and onboarding complexity

-• The system supported compliance and scalability – areas where the advantages of workflow automation are most visible
+• The system supported compliance and scalability – areas where advantages of workflow automation are most visible

 Workflow benefits for improving business operations